mattstratton/conducky/website/docs/user-guide/event-management.md

 | System admin | ❌ | ❌ | ❌ | ✅ |

-*SuperAdmins need explicit event roles to access event data **Unless SuperAdmin has been assigned an event role
+*SuperAdmins need explicit event roles to access event data **SuperAdmins can access event data only when assigned an event role

 ---